 Daniel Y. Zohar is a trial lawyer, first and foremost.
 In 1998, Mr. Zohar left the comforts of his practice at an internationally-acclaimed law firm, Paul, Hastings, Janofsky and Walker, to start his own firm.
-Since then, he has achieved exceptional results, registering over $612 million in jury verdicts, administrative orders, and settlements for his clients and for consumers.
-Mr. Zohar now focuses his trial practice in the areas of contingency business litigation/business torts and consumer rights.
+Since then, he has achieved exceptional results, registering over $865 million in jury verdicts, administrative orders, and settlements for his clients and for consumers.
+Mr. Zohar now focuses his trial practice in the areas of contingency business and entertainment litigation, as well as large-scale consumer rights.

 Sharing the risk

 Many of Mr. Zohar’s cases have been handled on a contingency basis, including numerous business and entertainment disputes.
 This allows clients to save resources and limit their out-of-pocket legal expenses.
 Whether it is an individual, a family-owned business or a Fortune 500 company, Mr. Zohar’s creative fee arrangements have allowed his clients to pursue complex claims without the fear of massive monthly legal bills.